 To continually unify Google users across their properties, Hangouts are an integrated aspect of the company’s ecosystem of products all centered on Google+.
 Therefore, there are many benefits for businesses active on Google+ through Hangouts and the platform’s other features.

 Here’s where to begin when it comes to using Google+ Hangouts on Air for your business:

 1. Where to Begin – How to Create a Google+ Hangout

-After that, it’s time to iron out how the Hangout will be organized in terms of the content, guests and talking points for the Hangout as well as the technical concerns.
+After that, it’s time to iron out how the Hangout will be organized regarding the content, guests and talking points for the Hangout as well as the technical concerns.
 This is probably one of the most important aspects to clarify from the beginning to ensure a well-executed Google+ Hangout on Air on behalf of your company.
 This extensive chart from Moz helps outline some of the most common organizational and technical concerns for hosts of Google+ Hangouts on Air.
-Ensure that each touch point is addressed prior to hosting your first Hangout.
+Ensure that each touch point is addressed before hosting your first Hangout.

 It’s now time to choose between hosting a Hangout now or later, select later to begin naming your Hangout On Air, adding a description, setting a time and selecting who the audience will be.

 Be sure to be as descriptive as possible with your title and description to make use of the proper keywords as well giving potential participants all the information they’ll need to attend.
 Here you can include a preview of the Hangout as well any images you wish to add to the landing page for the event.